 - Preheat oven to 400 degrees.

-- Combine dry ingredients (flour, cornmeal, sugar, baking powder, brown sugar and salt) in a large mixing bowl.
+- Combine dry ingredients (spelt flour, cornmeal, baking powder, and sea salt) in a large mixing bowl.

 I've got your dinners covered this week